 This page provides information to help you plan your visit.
-If you have any further queries please do not hesitate to contact the Box Office on 01722 320 333 or email firstname.lastname@example.org.
+If you have any further queries or would like to make a booking please contact the Sales Office on 01722 320 333 or email firstname.lastname@example.org.

 Resources for making the web a more accessible place

 Visit the BBC website HERE for details of how to make your computer or web browser more accessible.